jackyzha0/jackyzha0.github.io/content/thoughts/idea list.md

 		- Ideas should remember where they came from – what blog I copied it from, which author I quoted it from, and so on.
 	- Good [[thoughts/search|search]] (aggregators) turns random networks into scale-free networks (see: [[thoughts/Network Theory|network theory]])
 		- Servers are just clients that are located in a particular position in the network, and that are not the source of truth for any data; these nodes serve only to reduce latency in the system by replicating information.
+	- essay on epistemic play + jestermaxxing + mill’s take on why censorship is unethical